rackerlabs/rackspace-how-to/content/cloud-databases/scheduled-backups-for-cloud-databases.md

 3. Above the list of instances, select **Create High Availability Group**.

-4. Under **Advanced Settings**, ensure the box next to "Protect your data with Daily Scheduled Backups" is selected.
+4. Under **Advanced Settings**, make sure the box next to "Protect your data with Daily Scheduled Backups" is selected.

 5. Select **Specify Scheduled Backup Settings…** to specify the exact time for the daily backups, the day of the week for the weekly full backup, and the number of weekly full backups to retain.
 If any of those values are not specified, they will be selected randomly.